 #3: Payment and fees are vague and not clearly explained.

-Many trust & estate attorneys offer to draft documents for a flat-rate fee, as opposed to an hourly rate based on their time.
+Many trust attorneys offer to draft estate planning documents for a flat-rate fee, as opposed to an hourly rate based on their time.
 But however they charge for their work, the cost should be quoted clearly at the beginning of the process.
 You should understand at the outset what you’re paying for and what you’ll receive in exchange.